Does Regulation Kill Jobs?

-Panel discussions about the book will take place Feb.
+Panel discussions about the book took place Feb.
 18 at the Wharton School, March 13 at the Society for Benefit-Cost Analysis, April 3 at George Washington University, and April 10 at the Harvard Kennedy School.

 In the video feature below, Prof. Coglianese discusses Does Regulation Kill Jobs? with the Office of Communications.

 I’m Cary Coglianese.
 I direct the Penn Program on Regulation and I’m a member of the faculty here at the University of Pennsylvania Law School.

 Our new book, released by the Penn Program on Regulation and the University of Pennsylvania Press, is entitled Does Regulation Kill Jobs?.

 In 2007, President Bush signed legislation that imposed ever tightening energy efficiency standards on light bulbs.
 Now, that has meant that incandescent light bulbs, the traditional light bulbs that we are familiar with, can’t meet some of these standards.
 And that means, of course, that a factory that makes incandescent light bulbs is likely to close shop.
 But it also means that other kinds of light bulbs, compact florescent light bulbs for example, that can meet the energy efficiency standards, there is more of a demand for them.
 And that means that those factories making those light bulbs will expand and hire more workers.